 Skills Interviewers Look For In Successful Candidates

-Below we discuss the skills you can highlight in your answers to demonstrate that you’re qualified for the job.
+Below we discuss the skills you can highlight in your answers to demonstrate your qualifications for the job.

 Why interviewers are interested in your communication skills: